JSeawell/Combat/README.md

 # Combat
 > ## CS-162 (Intro to CS II) Program

-A combat style game, written in C++
+A fantasy combat style game, written in C++

 ## How the game is played:
 > Each round: